imran-raja/Ubuntu-Installs-Cheatsheet/README.md

-# TA cheat-sheet of Terminal commands for installing programs after a fresh Ubuntu set-up
+# A cheat-sheet of Terminal commands for installing programs after a fresh Ubuntu set-up

 **1.Slack**